-The RSUs automatically convert in an equal number of shares at the end of vesting period; instead, the number of PSUs vesting after three years is dependent on the achievement of selected financial and non-financial targets (such as ESG targets), as determined by the Board upon proposal of the Remuneration and Appointments Committee.
+The RSUs automatically convert in an equal number of ordinary shares at the end of vesting period; instead, the number of PSUs vesting after three years is dependent on the achievement of selected financial and non-financial targets (such as ESG targets), as determined by the Board of Directors upon the proposal of the CRN.

-Executive Directors are incentivized to keep the shares deriving from the conversion of the awarded RSU and PSUs for at least two years following conversion (Minimum Investment Period).
-The Board, upon proposal of the Remuneration and Appointment Committee, can award additional shares to Executive Directors, in proportion to the converted shares that satisfy the Minimum Investment Period (Long Term Shares) up to a maximum of 20% of the Long Term Shares.
+Executive Directors are incentivized to keep the shares deriving from the conversion of the awarded RSUs and PSUs for at least two years following conversion ('Minimum Investment Period').
+The Board of Directors, upon the proposal of the CRN, can award additional shares to Executive Directors, in proportion to the converted shares that satisfy the Minimum Investment Period ('Long-Term Shares') up to a maximum of 20% of the Long-Term Shares.